DelsinRow/ServiceApiDocuments/README.md

 ## Step 2-1.
 Deploy in Docker

-Enter command in Terminal from “ServiceAPI” directory:
+Enter command in Terminal from “storage-srvice” directory:

 ```docker-compose up```